mathiasertl/django-ca/docs/source/docker.rst

 Required software
 =================

-..
-The docker-compose page has a very similar chapter, please keep in sync

 To run **django-ca**, you need Docker.
 You will also need at least a `supported database
 <https://docs.djangoproject.com/en/4.0/ref/databases/>`_ and a web server (like NGINX or Apache) to serve
 static files.